-The Australian Business Roundtable for Disaster Resilience and Safer Communities has delivered five research reports to help build a country better equipped to handle natural disasters and extreme weather events.
+The Australian Business Roundtable for Disaster Resilience and Safer Communities has delivered five research reports to help build a country better equipped to handle disasters caused by natural hazards and extreme weather events.

 In March 2016, the Australian Business Roundtable for Disaster Resilience and Safer Communities released ‘The Economic Cost Of The Social Impact Of Natural Disasters’.